 CAT (Critical Thinking Assessment Test)

+The Critical-thinking Assessment Test (CAT) was developed by faculty from a wide variety of institutions and disciplines, with guidance from their colleagues in the cognitive/learning sciences and assessment and with support from the National Science Foundation (NSF).
 The CAT Instrument is designed to assess a broad range of skills that faculty across the country feel are important components of critical thinking and real world problem solving.
-The test was designed to be interesting and engaging for students.
-All of the questions are derived from real world situations.
-Most of the questions require short answer essay responses and a detailed scoring guide helps ensure good scoring reliability.
+All of the questions are derived from real world situations, most requiring short answer essay responses.

 Partial support for this work was provided by the National Science Foundation’s TUES (formerly CCLI) Program under grant 0404911, 0717654 and 1022789.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 Box 5031, Tennessee Technological University